kuiperzone/PupNet-Deploy/README.md

     pupnet --runtime linux-arm64 --kind deb --app-version 4.0.0[1]

-Crucially, take a look at the following parameter:
+Crucially, if we look again at the `DotnetPublishArgs` value:

     DotnetPublishArgs = -p:Version=${APP_VERSION} --self-contained true -p:DebugType=None -p:DebugSymbols=false

-Here we are specifying parameters to supply to the `dotnet publish` call, and you can see that we also pass the version in our configuration to the build process (the variable only supplies the application part, i.e. `3.2.1`).
-This is optional and you may remove this is you wish, although you will need to specify the version both in application code and the `pupnet.conf` file.
+We see that the version from our configuration is supplied to the build process as a variable (only supplies the application part is supplied, i.e. `3.2.1`).
+This is optional and you may remove it if you wish, although you will need to specify the version both in application code and the `pupnet.conf` file in this case.

+### Command-Line Applications ###

+With the advent of the Avalonia cross-platform GUI framework, it was envisaged that a typical use case for PupNet would be to deploy GUI applications with desktop entries.
+However, it is possible to support command-line centric applications (except for flatpak), but note that by default, your application will not be in the user's path.

+In `deb` and `rpm` deployments, the application is installed to the `/opt` directory, rather than `/usr/bin`.
+If you wish that application be accessible from the command line, assign a suitable command name to the following:

+    StartCommand = helloworld

+This will cause a small bash script to be written under `/usr/bin` which will launch your application.

+Under Windows, PupNet offers the option to include a "Command Prompt" entry under the Programs Menu which launches a Console Window inside which your application is in the path.
+See the `SetupCommandPrompt` parameter, and the Windows screenshots below.

 ### Custom Post-Publish Operation ###